Working Today for a better Tomorrow!

 Candidate for West Valley City Council (at large)

 As an Automotive Fleet repair Manager, elected county delegate and precinct chairman, I’ve had the opportunity to meet and build relationships with elected leaders and local business owners at multiple levels.
 These connections have positioned me to serve effectively and advocate for our community.
 I successfully led a petition on behalf of local businesses opposing a high-density development that was negatively impacting the area—an effort that reached Mayor Erin Mendenhall’s office and helped bring much-needed relief.
 I am currently raising a Formal Request for a Safety and Visibility Audit with the Salt Lake City Transportation Dept. to help improve safety along the 300 West bike lane corridor.
+If Elected I would like to Uphold the same degree of effectiveness and diligence on the West Valley City Council

 I’m committed to: